What Makes a Tree Protected and How to Find Out

-Trees play a crucial role in our environment by providing shade, fresh air and aesthetic value to our surroundings.
-However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to perform any work without permission.
-If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree you’re considering and the steps you need to take to comply with the laws.
-In this article, we’ll walk you through the process of determining whether trees are protected and what you will need be doing to make sure you are following the law.
+Trees play an essential role in our environment by providing shade, fresh air, and aesthetic value to our surroundings.
+However, not all trees are identical and some are granted an additional status of protection, making it illegal to do any work without obtaining permission.
+If you are considering having a tree removed it is crucial to be aware of the protection status of the tree in question and the steps you have to take to ensure compliance with the law.
+The following article we will walk you through the steps to determine if the tree is protected and what you need be doing to make sure that you are following the law.

 What exactly is a tree that is protected?

-A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to do works on a tree without having the appropriate permissions.
-There are two kinds of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree is one that has been subjected to certain laws and regulations, and it’s illegal to do work on a protected tree without obtaining the necessary permissions.
+There are two kinds of protection that trees may have - preservation and protection orders that are statutory.

 Protection under the law

-In the context of statutory protection, trees are protected by laws and subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees with a significant public value and ensure they are not damaged or destroyed.
+As a matter of statutory protection trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees of significant value to the public and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place by the Secretary of State for the Environment.
-Preservation orders for trees are considered to be of exceptional worth and are therefore protected from any work, including cutting down.
+Preservation orders are similar to TPOs , but are put in place from the Secretary of State responsible for Environment.
+Preservation orders for trees are considered to be of exceptional value and are protected from any work, including the felling.

-To determine if trees are protected, you need to check if it is subject to a TPO or preservation or protection order.
-It is done by contacting the local authority and asking them to check their records.
+To determine if the tree is protected, you will need to check if it is in the process of being subject to an TPO or preservation or protection order.
+It is done by contacting your authorities in your area and asking them search their records.

 TPO search

-If you want to find the TPO, you can contact an Tree and Woodland Officer of your local authority.
-They can inform you if the tree is protected.
-They will also be able to guide you on the next steps you should take if the tree is protected.
+If you want to find the TPO to locate one, contact your local Tree and Woodland Officer at the local authority.
+They will inform you if the tree is protected.
+They’ll also be able advise you on the next steps you should follow if the tree is protected.

 Preservation order search

-If you are looking for a preservation order you must contact the Secretary of State for the Environment.
-They will inform you if the tree is protected and provide you with the necessary information and guidance.
+To search for a preservation permit, you will need to contact secretary of state for Environment.
+They will be able to determine whether the tree is in the protected zone and give you the information you require and direction.

 FAQs: